citp/privacy-policy-historical/f/fi/fin/finexo.com.md

 **11.6** We will not disclose to any third party your Personal Data for its own marketing purposes without your consent.

-11.7 Please note that your Personal Data is shared, transferred, collected, processed and stored in the following countries (EEA and non-EEA): Cyprus, Bulgaria, Ireland, your country of residence, and/or Albania, Seychelles or Hong Kong.
+11.7 Please note that your Personal Data is shared, transferred, collected, processed and stored in the following countries (EEA and non-EEA): Cyprus, Bulgaria, Ireland, your country of residence, and/or Albania.

 11.8 If you would like a copy of your Personal Data held by the third parties or if you want to receive more details on how your Personal Data is collected, used, processed or stored by the third parties please contact us at [dpo@leadcapitalmarkets.com](mailto:dpo@leadcapitalmarkets.com) or at +357 - 22030446 or at our office address: 128 – 130 Limassol Avenue, 3rd floor, Office 301, Strovolos, CY 2015, Nicosia, Cyprus